-We will build on a model successfully implemented in Australia, which is a structured program that combines informal mentoring sessions with formal sessions facilitated by experts in inclusive leadership.
+We will build on a model successfully implemented in Australia,36 which is a structured program that combines informal mentoring sessions with formal sessions facilitated by experts in inclusive leadership.
 This will be supported by a specialist mentoring agency (eg. Serendis Leadership) to deliver the program.
 The CIs will work with this agency to develop and tailor a formal mentoring program to our contexts and needs.
 It will include a 12-month schedule for designated ECR/MCR team members from within the ARPAN CRE Network with formal group sessions (6 workshops) and one-to-one meetings between mentees and mentors.
-Another unique attribute of the mentoring program will be a considered matching process for the mentees and mentor pairs, which will take into account their career level, their aims are for the mentoring program each 12 months with up to 6 mentee-mentor pairs per year with ongoing support provided to the mentees.
+Another unique attribute of the mentoring program will be a considered matching process for the mentees and mentor pairs, which will take into account their career level, their aims are for the mentoring program and in consultation with their organisational representative.
+We plan to run a new program each 12 months with up to 6 mentee-mentor pairs per year with ongoing support provided to the mentees.